jonfernq/Learning/OperatingSystems/MemoryManagement/ReflectionsOnMemoryManagement.md

 When pods that manage a microservice are created or updated, the control loop checks the requested memory resources of the containers in the pod against the available resources in the cluster.
 It ensures that the pod is scheduled to a worker node (virtual machine) that has enough available memory to meet the requested resources.
 If there is not enough available memory, the pod may be queued or rescheduled until sufficient resources become available.

 The control loop also monitors the memory usage of containers and if limits are exceeded actions can be triggered.
 Autoscaling can also adjust the number of replicas of a deployment (replica set) based on memory usage patterns.

+So in conclusion, I would like to note that memory management nowadays extends well beyond one's machine.
+It is quite typical to use portable Dockers for software development on a Windows machine, for instance, and then deploy that container in the cloud under Kubernetes where its resource usage can be autoscaled to meet resource needs.

 ### REFERENCES